nixargh/roly-poly-vpn/README.md

 - Download from binary from [release page](https://github.com/nixargh/roly-poly-vpn/releases).
 - Set execution bit for binary: ```chmod +x ./roly-poly-vpn```
 - Move somewhere to your **PATH**.
 At Ubuntu I prefer `~/.local/bin/` directory: ```mv ./roly-poly-vpn ~/.local/bin/```
-- Run it and answer questions about NetworkManager VPN config name, ypur LDAP password and OTP secret.
+- Run it and answer questions about NetworkManager VPN config name, your LDAP password and OTP secret.
 If you make a mistake and want to change the value just run **roly-poly-vpn** with flag setting this secret and it will overwritten at your keyring.
 Or as alternative **seahorse** utility, which is a GUI keyring manager, could be used.